craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-swedishrye" %}

 There are a surprising number of breads in this book that have that Christmassy/medicinal taste.
 I remain not a big fan of that flavor combo, and this bread was no exception.
 At least it made my house smell nice when I boiled molasses, orange extract, aniseed, cardamom and fennel.
 I also think I must have made a mistake somewhere, the dough was surprisingly stiff and even after I added extra water it was very hard to work.

+## #35: Sunflower Seed Rye (pp. 264-267)

+{% include gallery id="gallery-sunflowerrye" %}

+I ended up being surprised how much I liked this one.
+I haven't really enjoyed too many of the recipes that use coarse and/or rye flours, but after making this one it's a nice rustic looking couronne which has a pleasant nutty taste.
+Not my usual preference but actually very nice!

 ## #34: Pumpernickel Bread (pp. 260-263)